valory-xyz/open-autonomy/docs/price_estimation.md

     (TODO: let participants to vote for transactions).
 - Collect-signature phase: the participants send their own signature for the Safe transaction.
 As soon as 2/3 of the signature have been committed to the temporary blockchain, the period goes to the next phase.
 - Finalization phase: the designated sender adds the set of signatures to the transaction and submits it through the Safe contract.
+- Transaction validation phase: the agents validate the transaction has been send and is now part of a block.
+If the transaction could not be verified, a new keeper will be selected and the previous phase will be re-run.
 - Consensus-reached: This is the final state of the period.
     At this point, each AEA has a local copy of the estimate, replicated by the Tendermint network, and submitted on the Ethereum chain via the Safe transaction.

-A full diagram can be found [here](/poc-diagram.md)
+A full diagram can be found [here](poc-diagram.md)

 ## Setup